Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Digital Minimalism by Cal Newport
+1. AI 2041 by Kai Fu Lee
 2. The Memory Police by Yoko Ogawa

-### Current Book Completed Count as of 12/17/23
+### Current Book Completed Count as of 1/12/24

-Non-fiction - 0\
+Non-fiction - 1\
 Fiction - 1